Acmceo/alx-system_engineering-devops/0x00-shell_basics/README.md

- write a script that changes a working directory
+ write a script that list all files